khuranalab/CSVDriver/README.md

 > Before running the Reproduce_CSVDriver_Script.R with the input demo gennome_annotation.zip file must be decompressed.

-**To run the demo just set the cohort_name = "demo".**
+* To run the demo just set the cohort_name = "demo"

 > In the Reproduce_CSVDriver_Script.R  cohort_name <- cohort[1]

-Then run the complete script to get the full set of results
+> Then run the complete script to get the full set of results

 ### Input (input folder)